 Thanks to the Internet Archive, most of Sweet’s publications with regard to Anglo-Saxon texts and the Old English language are now freely available.
 Below follows a chronological overview of his works (I have limited my selection to works touching on Old English; Sweet also published works on Middle English, Icelandic and general linguistics):

 - King Alfred’s West-Saxon Version of Gregory’s Pastoral Care: With an English Translation, the Latin Text, Notes, and an Introduction (1871-1872): An edition and translation of the Old English translation of the Gregory the Great’s Cura Pastoralis.
 Still the standard edition of this text.

 - An Anglo-Saxon Reader in Prose and Verse: With Grammatical Introduction, Notes, and Glossary (1876).
 A second, revised and enlarged edition (1879); a third, revised and enlarged edition (1881); a fourth, revised and enlarged edition (1884).
 The text of the fourth edition was retained without further alterations through to the sixth edition (1888).
 The seventh edition (1894) was partially re-written and enlarged.
-This seventh edition remained the definitive text, until, in 1967, Dorothy Whitelock revised the fifteenth edition of Sweet’s Reader.

 - An Anglo-Saxon Primer, with Grammar, Notes, and Glossary (1882).
 A second edition, with minor corrections, was published in the same year.
 A third edition with many improvements appeared in 1886.
 The text remained the same for the fourth edition (1887), through to the sixth edition (1890), seventh edition (1893) and eighth edition (1905).
 In 1953, Norman Davis revised the ninth edition of Sweet’s Primer.